Ukrainian refugees speak of bombs, half-empty cities, hunger

 “For our children's safety we decided to leave Ukraine,” she said.
 “When the war ends we will go back home immediately.”

 Poland has taken in most of the Ukrainian refugees, more than 2 million so far.
-On Sunday evening Ukrainian artistes joined their Polish hosts in a charity event that raised more than $380,000.
+On Sunday evening, Ukrainian artists joined their Polish hosts in a charity event that raised more than $380,000.

-The star of the evening was a 7-year-old Ukrainian girl, whose video singing a song from the movie Frozen in a Kyiv bomb shelter has gone viral and drawn international sympathy.
+The star of the evening was a seven-year-old Ukrainian girl, whose video singing a song from the movie “Frozen” in a Kyiv bomb shelter has gone viral and drawn international sympathy.

 Wearing a white, embroidered folk dress, Amellia Anisovych, who escaped to Poland with her grandmother and brother, sang the Ukrainian anthem in a clear, sweet voice as thousands of people in the audience waved their cellphone lights in response.